 Lawrence "LB" Battle, Operations Manager

-Working as our dedicated facilities manager, LB serves as everything from the Center's personal "Mr. Fix It" to the ever-resourceful facilitator of everything onsite.
+Working as our dedicated operations manager, LB serves as everything from the Center's personal "Mr. Fix It" to the ever-resourceful facilitator of everything onsite.
 A Cambridge native himself, LB grew up in the Center before raising his own children (and now grandchildren) here in the community.
 With a resume of impressive restorations and quality renovations, we're grateful that LB's chosen to offer the Center his valued skillset with unparalleled dedication.

 David "Lightfoot" Bellow, Director of Audio and Production (The Hip Hop Transformation)

 David "Lightfoot" Bellow is a music producer and audio engineer who joined the THHT staff in the summer of 2014.
 David attended the Center For Digital Imaging Arts of Boston University, studying Audio Engineering and Production.
 David works with the students who express an interest in the technical components of music production, recording, mixing, and mastering.
 He teaches participants how to utilize a variety of music programs, such as ProTools, Reason, Fruity Loops, and Ableton Live.

 Capryce Browne, Program Director (The Mental Health ACCESS Program)

 Capryce Browne is senior at the University of Massachusetts - Amherst where she will graduate with a degree in Psychology and Neuroscience in 2021.
 Capryce views her role as the ACCESS Program Manager as “an opportunity to share everything I learn in school with teens from my [Cambridge] community.”
 Her personal mission is to eliminate barriers for young people’s personal and academic growth and help spawn their interest in pursuing mental health- and service-related academic tracks.
 In doing so, she hopes to inspire the next generation of change agents and mental health advocates in the United States and abroad.
 Capryce is spearheading the development of a Spanish version of the ACCESS curriculum to more intentionally meet the cultural and linguistic needs of Latinx youth.
 In her free time, she enjoys braiding hair, creating poetry, and engaging in small- and large-scale service projects in her community.
 Capryce intends to pursue her doctorate degree in psychology.